MDR 101:

 Why is Managed Detection and Response important?

 In the 2021 Cost of a Data Breach Report, IBM and the Ponemon Institute announced that 2021 had the highest average total cost of data breaches in 17 years, rising to $4.24 million.
-But the same report also found that the average cost of a breach was USD 1.76 million less at organizations with a mature zero trust approach, compared to organizations without zero trust.
-But what does it cost an organization to take a zero trust position in dealing with security alerts?
+But the same report also found that the average cost of a breach was USD 1.76 million less at organizations with a mature zero trust approach compared to organizations without zero trust.
+But what does it cost an organization to take a zero-trust position in dealing with security alerts?
 On average, a single endpoint will generate 5,000 alerts annually.
 If a hypothetical business has 2,000 endpoints, it will translate into 10,000,000 alerts per year that security analysts will need to investigate.

-This example is based on an assumption of 8-hr shifts.
+This example is based on an assumption of 8-hour shifts.
 But an attack rarely comes when it’s convenient.
 To provide 24×7 protection will require a minimum of 10 individuals, regardless of the size of the organization or the number of alerts generated.
 With an average annual cost of $75,000 per analyst, that’s a minimum of $750,000 per year.

 Many companies may attempt to control costs by only investigating critical- or high-priority alerts.
 But this can be an expensive mistake as many of today’s ransomware attacks start as attacks that are only detected through medium or low-priority alerts, and by the time they become high-priority alerts, the attacker’s damage is already done.